Domain of discourse: Examples

 For example, in an interpretation of first-order logic, the domain of discourse is the set of individuals over which the quantifiers range.
-A proposition such as ∀x (x^{2} ≠ 2) is ambiguous if no domain of discourse has been identified.
+A sentence such as ∀x (x^{2} ≠ 2) is ambiguous if no domain of discourse has been identified.
 In one interpretation, the domain of discourse could be the set of real numbers; in another interpretation, it could be the set of natural numbers.
-If the domain of discourse is the set of real numbers, the proposition is false, with x = √2 as counterexample; if the domain is the set of natural numbers, the proposition is true, since 2 is not the square of any natural number.
+If the domain of discourse is the set of real numbers, the sentence is false, with x = √2 as counterexample; if the domain is the set of natural numbers, the sentence is true, since 2 is not the square of any natural number.

 The binary relation called set membership, expressed as $x \in A$, and meaning that x belongs to set A, is clear enough.
 Every binary relation has a converse relation, and the converse of $\in$ is written $\ni$.
 Also, a binary relation must have a domain.
 The domain of the converse of set membership is the universe of discourse.
 Any subset of this universe may, or may not, contain x.
 A is a subset of this universe, not necessarily restricted to A.